-Founded in 1913, the University now serves over 2,000 undergraduate and graduate students, more than 6,000 continuing education students and 2,300 high school students through the concurrent credit program.
-NNU is a Christian comprehensive university, offering over 60 areas of study and 19 master?s degrees in seven different disciplines and two doctoral degrees.
-In addition to its 88-acre campus located in Nampa, Idaho, the University also offers programs online as well as in Boise, Idaho Falls, Twin Falls, and in cooperation with programs in 10 countries.
-The University employs 107 full-time faculty to maintain a low student-to-faculty ratio of 14:1.
+Founded in 1913, the University now serves over 2,000 undergraduate and graduate students and more than 6,000 continuing education students and 2,300 high school students through the concurrent credit program.
+NNU is a Christian liberal arts university, offering over 60 areas of study and 18 master's degrees in seven different disciplines and two doctoral degrees.
+In addition to its 90-acre campus located in Nampa, Idaho, the University also offers programs online as well as in Boise, Idaho Falls, and in cooperation with programs in 35 countries.
+The University employs 107 full-time faculty to maintain a low student-to-faculty ratio of 15:1.